Jackaljkdan/pokernow-bot/README.md

+# Overview

 This is poker bot implemented for https://www.pokernow.club/ as a chrome extension.

 If you are working on Visual Studio Code you can press CTRL+SHIFT+V to view this readme with a nicer interface.
 Otherwise you can paste the contents into https://markdownlivepreview.com/

-To use the poker bot, you first need to build it.
-Instructions follow below.
+To use the poker bot:

+* you first need to build it (instructions follow in the next sections)

-Then you need to add the build as a chrome extension.
+* add the build as a chrome extension

-To run the bot in the browser, click on the extension icon in chrome and then on the "start bot" button.
+* run the bot in the browser by click on the extension icon in chrome and then on the "start bot" button

 If you want to edit the code to make your own bot, see the detailed instructions at the end of this readme.
 TL;DR implement the `getAction` function in `src/ai/ai.ts`.